NICHOLE M. BAUER

 on the effects of negative ads on voter evaluations of female candidates published with

 Yanna Krupnikov won the best paper award in Political Behavior for an article published in

 2014.
 I have many articles based on this research including two articles in

 Political Psychology: "Emotional, Sensitive, and Unfit for Office: Gender Stereotype

 Gender Strategies on Candidate Evaluations," and a number of articles published in other

 My most recent research analyzes the role gender stereotypes play in perceptions

 Men to Win Political Office, (2020, Cambridge University Press) builds on my research about candidate qualifications.
-I examine why it is that the women who hold political office tend to, on average, be more qualified than the men who hold political office.
+I examine why it is that the women who hold political office, on average, be more qualified than the men who hold political office.
 I investigate this question from a political psychology perspective and argue that voters hold female candidates to higher qualification standards.
 Female candidates must be more qualified than men to win political office because feminine stereotypes put them at a disadvantage and there is a conflation between masculinity and political leadership.
 I investigate the relationship between gender stereotypes, candidate qualifications, and gender bias using analysis of public opinion data, a content analysis of campaign news coverage, and many original experiments.
 The Qualifications Gap won the Robert E. Lane Award for the best book in political psychology published in 2020 from APSA's Political Psychology section.

 As part of my work with the Reilly Center for Media & Public Affairs at LSU, I compiled an edited volume, Politicking while Female: The Political Lives of Women, that examines the challenges facing women in politics as citizens, candidates, and officeholders.
-The volume will be published in September 2020, and is published by LSU Press.
+The volume includes contributions from the leading researchers in women in politics.

 Copyright © Nichole Bauer.
 All rights reserved.